+Adorable, docile and soft, alpacas are prized as pets and cattle around the world.
+There are no wild alpacas.
 Alpacas are domesticated versions of vicuñas, South American ruminants that live high in the Andes.
-Alpacas are related to the llama, which is a domesticated version of another wild Andean ruminant, the guanaco.
+Alpacas are related to llamas, which are domesticated versions of another wild Andean ruminant, the guanaco.
 While llamas are used as pack animals, alpacas are raised mainly for their soft wool.
-There are no wild llamas or alpacas.

 Guanacos and vicuñas are found throughout the Andes Mountains.
 They are descended from camelids that developed in North America and migrated to South America 3 million years ago, according to Phil Switzer, an alpaca breeder based in Colorado.
 These animals evolved into guanacos and vicuñas, and about 6,000 years ago, people in the Andes began to domesticate them.
 There are two breeds of alpaca, the Huacaya and the Suri.
 Huacaya alpacas are more common, according to Switzer.